symdec/image_flashcards/README.md

 # Image Flashcards Builder

-Graphical memory flashcards program, building from a directory containing images.
+Graphical memory flashcards engine, building from a directory containing images.

 The flashcards have image on one side and text (the image name) on the other.